Queenstown, New Zealand: Family Ski Guide

 - No Ikon or Epic: New Zealand's resorts operate independently.
 Your North American pass will not work here

-The catch: you are paying separately for each mountain system, and there is no single pass covering everything.
+The tradeoff: you are paying separately for each mountain system, and there is no single pass covering everything.
 A family splitting time between Cardrona and Coronet Peak will pay full rates at each.
-Factor in petrol costs for the drives when budgeting the week.
+Buy online in advance for 10 to 15% off window prices.

 Planning Your Trip